It's that time of year again to load up on eggnog, mince pies, Netflix binges of Love Actually and of course Christmas lights.

 Make your way to Excelsior Avenue this month because trust us, you’ll want to see over 10,000 lights in action.
 There are surprise visits from Santa (you know, before the big day), inflatables, BBQs and a heap of special events sprinkled throughout the month and we’re all over this one.

 Cascade Christmas Lights

-Nothing can prepare you for the kaleidoscopic light overload at the Cascades, a fam favourite (and soon to be yours if it’s not already).
-Charge those phone batteries because we guarantee you’ll be ‘grammin and spammin’ all night loooong.
+Nothing can prepare you for the kaleidoscopic light overload at the Cascades, a local favourite (and soon to be yours if it’s not already).
+Charge those phone batteries because we guarantee you’ll be on the ‘Gram religiously.

-Think billions and billions and billions of lights (wellllll, close enough).
 There are singing Santas, polar bears, Frosty The Snowman and a light up Olaf (because why not?).
-Yep, you’ll find one of the biggest light shows in Sydney and all your Insta fans are going to love you.
-Or you know, be jel as hell.
+Yep, you’ll find one of the biggest light shows in Sydney right here.

 Avoca Street & Waratah Street